johnmosesman/johns-blog/app/lib/posts/a-practical-take-on-web3.md

 Our banks’ records are the source of what transactions took place, and our legal system acts as the arbiter and final decision on disputes.

-We trust these entities because they have significant power to squash imposters and right-the-wrongs, or because we have [built a system](https://en.wikipedia.org/wiki/Certificate_authority) that entrusts these large, powerful sources of truth to correctly vouch for the authenticity of an entity.
+We trust these entities because they have significant power to squash imposters and right-the-wrongs.
+We have [built a system](https://en.wikipedia.org/wiki/Certificate_authority) that entrusts these large, powerful sources of truth to correctly vouch for the authenticity of an entity.

-This centralized system works pretty well—or at least we haven’t had much of an option to use anything different for quite a well.
+This centralized system works pretty well—or at least we haven’t had much of an option to use anything different for quite a while.
 That is, until now.

 <div class="section-spacer"></div>